microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/educationidentitycreationconfiguration.md

 Defines the settings on creation of school data profile identities.
 These identities include students and teachers.
 Based on these settings, the users will be created in the directory.

+> [!NOTE]
-> **Note:** If you have directory sync turned on to sync between on-premises Active Directory and Azure Active Directory (Azure AD), use the [educationIdentityMatchingConfiguration](educationidentitymatchingconfiguration.md) resource instead.
+> If you have directory sync turned on to sync between on-premises Active Directory and Azure Active Directory (Azure AD), use the [educationIdentityMatchingConfiguration](educationidentitymatchingconfiguration.md) resource instead.

 Derived from [educationIdentitySynchronizationConfiguration](educationidentitysynchronizationconfiguration.md).